 A technique of depreciation in which the depreciation deduction is calculated by applying a rate to the remaining balance.

+To transfer specific subdivision lands to the local government.
 The owner of a property gives it to the public for usage.

 Deed in lieu of foreclosure

 A deed provided to a lender in lieu of foreclosure by the owner.

 Deed of trust

 A mortgage that transfers real estate to a third party by holding the deed in trust until the loan is paid off.
 A deed that transfers ownership of property from an owner to a trustee, who holds the property as collateral for a mortgage loan advanced by another.
 A trust deed or trust indenture is another name for a trust deed or trust indenture.
 In certain states, this instrument is used instead of a mortgage.
 The borrower transfers a trust deed to a trustee, who keeps the deed on behalf of both the borrower and the lender.
 The trustee delivers the deed to the borrower if the loan obligation is paid off in line with the terms of the note.
 If the borrower (trustor) fails to make payments, the trustee uses his power of sale to dispose of the property on behalf of the lender.